-The Department of Sociology and Criminology at Merrimack College strives to provide students with an understanding of social life that recognizes the complex relationship and dynamic interplay between society and its members.
-A primary goal of the program is to help students cultivate the sociological perspective as a type of critical thinking and informed analysis.
-The course of study that the department offers equips students with the means to understand the nature of complexity that characterizes our post-modern, global world so that they become more informed, engaged, and contributing members of civil society.
+Our program provides students with an understanding of social life that recognizes the complex relationship and dynamic interplay between society and its members.
+One of our primary goals is to help students cultivate the sociological perspective as a type of critical thinking and informed analysis.
+The course of study equips students with the means to understand the nature of complexity that characterizes our global world so that they become more informed, engaged, and contributing members of civil society.
 The education that Merrimack’s sociology majors receive makes for a more enlightened person who will be well prepared for either a wide variety of employment opportunities or the pursuit of graduate education.

-Because of its focus on people, human relations, and social programs, sociology majors who seek employment opportunities following graduation from Merrimack College are strong candidates for positions in human service organizations, government, or business.
+Because of its focus on group behavior and social justice, sociology majors who seek employment opportunities following graduation from Merrimack College are strong candidates for positions in human service organizations, government, or business.
+Visit our alumni page to find out where some of our recent graduates are working.
 A quick perusal of the employment page of any major newspaper finds an array of positions that sociology majors are qualified to fill, such as: research assistant, resident service coordinator, program coordinator, youth worker, training associate, case manager, operations assistant, property manager, customer service representative, sales support associate, or sales manager trainee.
-The Student Association for Sociology (SAS) at Merrimack College holds an annual career night where students meet alumni and people in careers that are available to sociology majors.

-While employment opportunities are available to those who graduate from Merrimack College with a bachelor’s degree in sociology, the program of study at Merrimack also prepares students to pursue a graduate education in sociology and in a variety of other related professions such as social work, law, criminal justice, public administration, public health, human services, human resources, journalism, or business.
+Our program also prepares students to pursue a graduate education in sociology and in a variety of other related professions such as social work, law, criminal justice, public administration, public health, human services, human resources, journalism, and business.

-Students who are interested in applying to graduate school after graduating from Merrimack College are encouraged to discuss this interest with their advisor or the department chair, and to seek guidance and advice from faculty members in the department who students think may be especially helpful with this matter.
+Students who are interested in applying to graduate school are encouraged to discuss this interest with their adviser or the department chair, and to seek guidance and advice from faculty members in the department.

 Admission to graduate programs typically requires that applicants earn a high grade point average (GPA), take the Graduate Record Examination (GRE), write a personal statement, and provide letters of recommendation.
 When asking faculty members to write letters of recommendation, it is necessary that the faculty member knows information about the student both academically and personally.
 Therefore, when asking for letters of recommendation, it is helpful to provide the faculty member with the following: